-15 MVP should not be over specified and the importance of getting the MVP into the hands of users for feedback. (more)
+&lt;sup>18 The MVP should not be overspecified since the main goal is getting the MVP into the hands of users for feedback.

-- An observer should easily find an engaged program office, as well as development teams that are small (5-11 people), and well connected to one another through structured meetings and events (a.k.a. "ceremonies"). - A set of agile teams work on cross-functional capabilities of the system and include a planning team and a system architecture team. - The teams should have frequent interaction with subject matter experts and users from the field or empowered product owners.
+- A set of agile teams work on cross-functional capabilities of the system and include a planning team and a system architecture team. - The teams should have frequent interaction with subject matter experts and users from the field or empowered product owners.
 Active user engagement is a vital element of an Agile approach, but getting actual users (not just user representatives) to participate also needs to be a managed cost that the program needs to plan for. - The project should have a development environment that supports transparency of the activities of the development teams to the customer.
 Maximal automation of reporting is the norm for commercial development and should be for DoD programs as well. - The program should include engaged test and certification communities who are deeply involved in the early stages (i.e., who have "shifted left") and throughout the development process.
 Not just checkers at the end of that process.
-They would help design and validate the use of automation and computer assisted testing/validation tools whenever possible as well. - Capability should also be delivered in small pieces on a continuing basis as frequently as every two weeks for many types of software (see the DIB's Guide to Agile BS).
+They would help design and validate the use of automation and computer-assisted testing/validation tools whenever possible as well. - Capability should also be delivered in small pieces on a continuing basis-as frequently as every two weeks for many types of software (see the DIB's Guide to Agile BS).

-The cost of a program always depends on the scale of the solution being pursued, but in an agile DevSecOps project, the cost should track to units of 5-11 person cross-functional team (team leader, developers, testers, product owners, etc.) with approximately 6-11 teams making up a project.
+The cost of a program always depends on the scale of the solution being pursued, but in an agile DevSecOps project, the cost should track to units of 5-11-person cross-functional team (team leader, developers, testers, product owners, etc.) with approximately 6-11 teams making up a project.
 If the problem is bigger than that, the overall project could be divided up into related groups of teams.
 A reliance on direct interaction between people is another central element of Agile and DevSecOps; the communication overhead means that this approach loses effectiveness with too many people in a team (typically 5-11 cross-functional members).
 Also, groups of teams have difficulty scaling interactions when the number of teams gets too large (less than twelve).
 A team-of-teams approach will allow scaling to fit the overall scope.
-Organizing the teams is also a valuable strategy where higher-level development strategies and system architectures get worked out and the lower level teams are organized around cross-domain capabilities to be delivered.
+Organizing the teams is also a valuable strategy where higher level development strategies and system architectures get worked out and the lower level teams are organized around cross-domain capabilities to be delivered.
 Cost incentives for utilizing enterprise software platform assets should be so attractive, and the quality of that environment so valuable, that no program manager would reasonably decide to have his/her contractor build their own.